carolinacarreira/carolinacarreira.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I'm a PhD Student at Instituto Superior Técnico in the University of Lisboa.

 My current research interests are **usable security**, **formal verification** and password managers.
 De-Fi finance and its link to usable security is also a topic that interests me.